andrew/ultimate-awesome/README.md

 - [awesome-laravel](https://github.com/DaniCPZ/awesome-laravel) - Una lista de paquetes, tutoriales, videos y otros recursos del maravilloso ecosistema de Laravel.
 - [awesome-microservices](https://github.com/davidmerrick/awesome-microservices) - A list of resources for building and testing microservice architectures.
 - [awesome-zoo](https://github.com/dinos80152/awesome-zoo) -  A curated list of anything related software which uses an animal as its icon.
+- [django-awesome](https://github.com/django-awesome/django-awesome) - The curated list of awesome libraries incorporated into a project, ready to form the core for projects of any scale and can be deployed to production right after pulling the code.
 - [awesome-ml-dev-tools](https://github.com/dtch1997/awesome-ml-dev-tools) - Collection of development tools for ML engineering or research.
 - [awesome-programming-tutorials](https://github.com/dylan751/awesome-programming-tutorials) - Tutorials for programming in various IT fields.
 - [awesome-open-gpt](https://github.com/echohuub/awesome-open-gpt) - A collection of open source projects related to GPT（ChatGPT），GPT相关精选项目收藏合集🔥🔥.